Joe Is Dead.

 The Illustrated Center

-A full-color middle section made using AI-generated images paired with text that has been manually distorted, stretched, or fragmented as the emotional tone shifts.
+A full-color middle section constructed using AI-generated image elements paired with text that has been manually distorted, stretched, or fragmented as the emotional tone shifts.
 This visual logic conveys Dan’s interior collapse more directly than narration alone could.
 The imagery does not explain the story — it performs it.

 Back of Book